 In an interview earlier this year, Marlon Bailey, a software architect from the SmartBear office in Florida, impeccably described the need for our country to be producing more technically minded people:

-Everybody’s pushing it now.
-Because I think if you’re looking at what’s going on in the industry– looking at what’s going on with who’s being produced from our schools– we’re not building engineers.
+If you’re looking at what’s going on in the industry– looking at what’s going on with who’s being produced from our schools– we’re not building engineers.
 We’re not building computer scientists.
-We’re not building people that are basically going to build the things that we all know is necessary.
+We’re not building people that are basically going to build the things that we all know are necessary.

 So basically you have a nation of, say, truck drivers right now.
 In 10 years, those guys are probably going to be out of jobs.
 And it’s going to hit them, which is basically what’s happened right now.
 There’s a revolution in our education system to keep up.